 This process continued for a few holes, Horschel hitting the golf balls side-by-side on different types of shots and providing Pitts with his feedback on their performance, remarking on things like distance, flight, spin and feel.

-For the first seven months of 2016, this is how Pitts and colleague Jeff Beyers spent many of their Mondays, Tuesdays and Wednesdays, tagging along with tour pros for a few holes during PGA Tour practice rounds and testing a variety of prototypes, most of them marked only with a square or a triangle in three different colors: black, grey and white.
+For the first seven months of 2016, this is how Pitts and colleague Jeff Beyers spent many of their Mondays, Tuesdays and Wednesdays, tagging along with tour pros for a few holes during PGA Tour practice rounds and testing a variety of prototypes, most of them marked only with a square or a triangle in three different colours: black, grey and white.

 Over this same period, Frederick Waddell, Senior Manager of Titleist Golf Ball Product Management, mailed out six different double-blind prototype tests to more than 12,000 members of Team Titleist, Titleist’s community of avid golfers and brand fans, featuring the same squares and triangles in white boxes being tested on tour.
 Those golfers also received a note instructing them on how to test the two golf balls side-by-side, and requesting their performance results and comments through an online survey.

 “I used both balls until I lost them,” one Team Titleist member wrote at the end of the survey.
 “Both are great, but the triangle ball is the best ball I have ever hit.
 I snap hooked it out of bounds, it hit the road and I looked but could not find it.
 Went back later after the round (it was my last one) found it, put it on a tee the next day and shot 68.
 I am very interested if you are coming out with this ball and if not, which of your balls is the closest to this ball now.”